taminomara/yuio/docs/source/index.rst

 Features
 --------

--   Easy to setup CLI apps with autocompletion out of the box:
+-   Easy to setup CLI apps with autocompletion and helpful error messages out of the box:

     .. code-block:: python